 Throughout Greek myth, the Fates subtly play their hands.
-Every action made by adored heroes and heroines have been plotted out before by these three weaving goddesses.
+Every action made by adored heroes and heroines has been plotted out before by these three weaving goddesses.

-While it could be argued that the Fates are indirectly a part of most every myth, a handful stand out.
+While it could be argued that the Fates are indirectly a part of almost every myth, a handful stand out.